CellSMB/CellStructureSegmentation/README.md

 code: The folder that contains the codes for automatic segmenation of the SBF-SEM cardiac cell data.

-raw-sbfsem-binned.tif contains the raw images.
-The images are at lower resolution than those used for segmentations.
-This is due to file size limits on github.

 cell1-segmentations.zip contains segmentations of cell1 organelles.

 cell2-segmentations.zip contains segmentations of cell2 organelles.

-**Due to file-size limitations on github, we request those interested in access to our high resolution data to directly contact the corresponding author, Vijay Rajagopal, at vijay.rajagopal .at. unimelb.edu.au.**
+**Due to file-size limitations on github, we request those interested in access to our high resolution raw and segmented data to directly contact the corresponding author, Vijay Rajagopal, at vijay.rajagopal .at. unimelb.edu.au.**

 **Running the program**
 -----------------------